OsbornePro/BTPS-SecPack/docs/index.rst

 **GROUP POLICY SETTING 1**

 The Group Policy setting **"Computer Configuration > Policies > Administrative Templates > Windows Components > Event Forwarding > Configure Target Subscription Manager"** needs to be set to **WinRM over HTTPS (Port 5986)**: In my environment I added 2 entries for this to cover all basis.
-One has the CA certificate thumbprint with with spaces after every 2 numbers, and the other entry is without spaces.
+One has the CA certificate thumbprint with spaces after every 2 numbers, and the other entry is without spaces.
 The example values are below.

-1. **Example Entry 1**
+1. **Example Entry 1 Uses Certifiate Authentication**

 ``Server=https://wef.domain.com:5986/wsman/SubscriptionManager/WEC,Refresh=900,IssuerCA=ff ff ff ff ff ff ff ff ff ff ff ff ff ff ff ff ff ff ff ff``

-2. **Example Entry 2**
+2. **Example Entry 2 Uses Certificate Authentication**

 ``Server=https://wef.domain.com:5986/wsman/SubscriptionManager/WEC,Refresh=900,IssuerCA=ffffffffffffffffffffffffffffffffffffffff``
 **NOTE:** The default Refresh rate value is 900 seconds or 15 minutes.
 This does not need to be defined.
 I included it to be thorough.

-3. **Kerberos Example Entry 3 (OPTIONAL IF YOU HAVE ARE HAVING TROUBLE WITH CERTIFICATES AND WANT TO TRY AND GET IT TOO WORK)**
+3. **Example Entry 3 Uses Kerberos Authentication (OPTIONAL IF YOU HAVE ARE HAVING TROUBLE WITH CERTIFICATES AND WANT TO TRY AND GET IT TOO WORK)**

 Using the below value without a certificate defined will allow/use Kerberos for authentication which is fine to use ``Server=https://wef.domain.com:5986/wsman/SubscriptionManager/WEC,Refresh=900``